the-turing-way/bookdash/README.md

 The Book Dash Working Group was initiated in January 2024.
 It's purpose is to make long term strategic decisions about the Book Dash events.
-Members of the working group will serve for at least one year and need to have previous experience of being on the Bookdash planning committee.
+Members of the working group will serve for at least one year and need to have previous experience of being on the Book Dash planning committee.

 ### Current members of the working group